microsoft/vscode-docs/docs/languages/css.md

 ## Customizing CSS, Sass and Less Settings

-You can configure the following lint warnings as User or Workspace Settings.
+You can configure the following linter warnings as User or Workspace Settings.

 >**Tip:** Head over to this topic to get an overview of [User and Workspace Settings](/docs/customization/userandworkspace.md).